tsatria03/CookyCraze/docks/readme.txt

 Whether you receive a reward depends on the require_all setting in quests.table.
 If you have not met the quest requirement, nothing is gained.
 Certain prestige levels award a milestone reward, and all other levels fall back to a default reward if one is configured.
 After the prestige message you will always receive a second notification telling you what you gained.
-Once all prestige dialogs are dismissed, a summary screen appears showing the prestige level, the rank you achieved, quests completed, and what reward you received.
+Once all prestige dialogs are dismissed, a summary screen appears showing the prestige level, the rank you achieved, quests completed, what reward you received, and how many prestige points you earned.
 All prestige settings and milestone rewards are fully configurable in prestige.table.

+Prestige store.
+Spend prestige points on permanent upgrades that carry into every future run.

+The prestige store becomes available after your first prestige.
+A prestige store button appears in the quests screen directly below the prestige button once you have at least one completed prestige run.

+Prestige points are earned each time you prestige.
+The number of points awarded is equal to the points_per_prestige setting in prestige.table multiplied by the number of quests you completed before prestiging.
+If you prestige without completing any quests, you earn no points for that run.

+To check how many prestige points you have at any time, press P in the main game.
+The game announces how many points you have available to spend.

+The prestige store is divided into two categories.

+Passive Bonuses contains upgrades that permanently boost your cookie production or reduce the cookies needed to rank up, applied across every run from the moment you buy them.

+Head Start contains upgrades that give you bonus resources at the beginning of each new run, such as starting coins, auto cookies, or manual cookies.

+Each upgrade in the prestige store can only be purchased once.
+Locked items and categories follow the same show locked items setting as the other shops.
+Items locked behind a higher prestige level show the required level when show locked items is enabled, or are hidden entirely when it is disabled.

+All prestige store upgrades, costs, point requirements, and effects are fully configurable in prestige.store.

 Save slots.